 An t-Oll.
-A G Boyd Robasdan Cathraiche, NHS na Gàidhealtachd
+A G Boyd Robertson Cathraiche, NHS na Gàidhealtachd

-We are very pleased to publish the third edition of the NHS Highland Plan.
+We are very pleased to publish the third edition of the NHS Highlands Plan for consultation among staff and the public.

-We will ensure that the operations and services of NHS Highland being offered in Gaelic will be of an equal standard and quality as those that we provide in English.
+We will ensure that the operations and services of NHS Highland being offered in Gaelic, will be of an equal standard and quality as those that we provide in English.